MicrosoftLearning/implement-security-through-pipeline-using-devops/Instructions/Labs/APL2001_M01_L01_Configure_Agents_And_Agent_Pools_for_Secure_Pipelines.md

 #### Task 1: Create an agent pool

-1. Navigate to the Azure DevOps portal at https://dev.azure.com and sign in with your account.
+1. Navigate to the Azure DevOps portal at https://dev.azure.com and open your organization.
-2. Choose the organization you want to work with.
-3. Open the eShopOnWeb project, and click on "Project settings" from the left-side bottom menu.
+2. Open the eShopOnWeb project, and click on "Project settings" from the left-side bottom menu.
-4. From Pipelines > Agent Pools, click on the "Add pool" button.
+3. From Pipelines > Agent Pools, click on the "Add pool" button.
-5. Choose the "Self-hosted" pool type.
+4. Choose the "Self-hosted" pool type.
-6. Provide a name for the agent pool, such as "eShopOnWebSelfPool," and add an optional description.
+5. Provide a name for the agent pool, such as "eShopOnWebSelfPool," and add an optional description.
-7. Leave the "Grant access permission to all pipelines" option unchecked.
+6. Leave the "Grant access permission to all pipelines" option unchecked.

     ![Screenshot showing add agent pool options with self-hosted type.](media/create-new-agent-pool-self-hosted-agent.png)

-8. Click on "Create" button to create the agent pool.
+7. Click on "Create" button to create the agent pool.

 #### Task 2: Create an agent